Hello Fellow Codenewbies 👋

 It's an eye-opener for me on how I could improve my learning to be more effective as a self-taught web developer.

-And it adds my knowledge that there are sciences behind learning.
+And it adds to my knowledge that there are sciences behind learning.

-Now I decided to review my current methods of learning and see where I need to improve.
+Now I decided to review my current learning methods and see where I need to improve.

-I've been using this technique for quite some time and I found many advantages from it.
+I've been using this technique for quite some time, and I have found many advantages.

-I get more focused and productive from allowing myself to be in focus and diffuse mode, my back pain starts to get better and my eyes are not easily getting tired because I allow myself to be away for 5 minutes from my desk, do some stretches & not forget to take some drink in between of sessions.
+I get more focused and productive by allowing myself to be in focus and diffuse mode.
+My back pain gets better, and my eyes are not quickly getting tired.
+It's all because I allow myself to be away for 5 minutes from my desk, do some stretches & not forget to take some drink between sessions.